emilyrhager/QTL_comparison_simulations/README.md

 **For step 1**, required inputs are:
 -- the cross object for experiment 1 (must have genotype probabilities already calculated, via qtl::calc.genoprob or some other method)
 -- the chromosome where the detected QTL is located (note: X chromosome not supported; assumes just one QTL per chromosome at this point.)
--- the name of the phenotype (i.e. name of the column in cross_object$pheno)
+-- the name of the phenotype (i.e., name of the column in cross_object$pheno)
 -- the folder to save output (should be a separate folder for each QTL peak)

 The default options run 100 simulations per effect size, for 5 effect sizes between 0 and 2.5x the effect size detected in the original experiment, and count LOD scores that fall within +/- 1 of the experimentally determined LOD score.
 These defaults are designed for ease of testing locally; in practice I use 5000 simulations per effect size for 25 effect sizes in the same range, and count LOD scores that fall within +/- 0.1 of the original LOD score.
-The default assumes the locus is purely additive; this can be changed to either take the dominance ratio from the experiment or to set d/a to a specific value (e.g. 1 for a purely dominant locus).
+The default assumes the locus is completely additive; this can be changed to either take the dominance ratio from the experiment or to set d/a to a specific value (e.g., 1 for a completely dominant locus).

 Other defaults that may be adjusted include:
 -setting the per-genotype variance to the total variance in the phenotype in the hybrid population; this can be changed so that the per-genotype variance varies with effect size to maintain total variance in the hybrids instead;